Some-Random-Access-Memory-Authors/CCS2025-TestingControl/README.md

  - **refined_mpc_controller** : The refined controller code, which outperforms the original controller after we fixed identified bugs.

- - **oracle_assessment** : How to assess the controller performance based on the novel oracles.
+ - **oracle_assessment** : How to assess the controller performance based on the proposed four metrics.

- - **LLM_Results** : The results produced by GPT-4o in our CoT based bug analysis (arranged into Markdown files for readability).
+ - **VLM_Results** : The results produced by GPT-4o in our CoT based bug analysis (arranged into Markdown files for readability).